alexandraholcombe/cr-csharp-week1/README.md

 ## Description

-This web application will allow a user to
+This web application will allow a user to add contacts, view each contact, and clear all contacts from the page.

 ## Setup/Installation Requirements